Brunswick Landing leader Kristine Logan is stepping down in wake of toxic foam spill

 “While the Board would much rather see Kristine continue her very effective work,” the trustees said in a statement, “we respect her decision and express our sincere appreciation and gratitude for her exceptional leadership and dedication over the years.”

-Logan has served since January 2022 as executive director of the authority, the municipal corporation created in 2007 by the Legislature to manage conversion of the former Naval Air Station Brunswick to commercial and civilian use.
+Logan has served since January 2022 as executive director of the authority, a municipal corporation created in 2007 by the Legislature to manage conversion of the former Naval Air Station Brunswick to commercial and civilian use.

 Previously she worked as director of TechPlace, a business incubator that was created on the 3,300-acre grounds, now known as Brunswick Landing.
-Logan also led the transition center that helped civilians at the air station begin new careers as the Department of Defense ramped it down in the late 2000s.

 In August 2022, Logan was named a Mainebiz Woman to Watch.